 Campaign Finance

 Campaign finance rules are in place for all municipalities under The Municipal Act.
-Once registered, candidates can begin accepting contributions and spending money on their campaign.
+All candidates for Municipal Council must register with the Senior Election Official (SEO) before accepting contributions or spending any money on their campaign.
 Candidates will be allowed to spend money and collect contributions during the entire campaign period:

 Mayors Councillors